Karan96Kaushik/CloudComputingMiniProject/README.md

 ### 4.3 Implement user accounts and access management

 Different role account can do different job.
 In this case, 'Admin' can access /admin to manage all account information.
 However, 'User' cannot access to the admin page.
+The datas of users' name and password are saved in the cloud dataset.
+When the 'admin' accesses, it can view all of the users' information and execute the following commands: update user's password or delete one's account.
 ```
 @app.route('/admin', methods=['GET','POST'])
 def adminControl():